MoneyINC Logo

 3. Strawberry Mansion

-From the name of this neighborhood, you could be easily lured to believe that this is a good city, but it is not.
+From the name of this neighborhood, you could be easily lured to believe that this is a good neighborhood, but it is not.
 According to Original News Break, the neighborhood carries a bad reputation as one of the most dangerous neighborhoods in Philadelphia.

-It was until 2013 that the neighborhood ceased being the home to one of the most dangerous schools in the U.S. the Strawberry Mansion High was so bad that it ended up being profiled by ABC news.
-Here, there were more than one hundred security cameras, along with metal detectors on each door.
+The neighborhood is home to one of the most notorious schools in the U.S. Strawberry Mansion High was so bad that it ended up being profiled by ABC news.
+At the school, there were more than one hundred security cameras, along with metal detectors on each door.
+Teachers were under attack, and riots erupted during lunch.
+There were only 710 kids attending that served 2100, which explains the dire situation the school faced.
+The school has tried to improve itself but still continues to fight its lingering notoriety.

 Employed people registered an average annual income of $31,085, while the unemployment rate stands at 8.6%.
 There are 1944 crimes in every 100k inhabitants of this neighborhood.
+There’s hope that Strawberry Mansion will someday reach its potential and become a place that isn’t riddled by poverty and tumult.

 2. Hunting Park